 These are just a few of the things you can do to improve your customer relationship.
 Practice good business etiquette at all cost and create a company culture that your clients will enjoy working with.

 If you keep customers happy, it not only brings in more income but also a positive perception towards you, your brand, and your team.

-Author Bio: The author of this post, Maria Espie Vidal, writes for TimeDoctor.com – a time tracking and productivity monitoring software designed for tracking hours and productivity of remote teams.
-Its goal is to help people stop wasting their time on distractions and instead finish what is important to them and their organization.
+Author Bio: Maria Espie Vidal writes for TimeDoctor – a software designed for tracking hours and productivity of remote teams.
+Its goal is to help people stop wasting time on distractions and finish on time what’s important to them and their organization.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.